Gabriele Lucci

 07/07/2017 - 31/01/2021

-• opdm-service - “La Mappa del Potere”: currently Openpolis most important project, a service which gathers, organizes and serves data about political power in Italy.
-I co-designed and implemented parts of the REST API (using django-rest-framework), and developed a lot of data import tasks, often using SPARQL to query relevant stuff from RDF structures.
+• opdm-service - “La Mappa del Potere”: one of Openpolis’ most important projects, a service which gathers, organizes and serves data about political power in Italy.
+I helped designing and implementing parts of the REST API (using Django REST framework), and developed many data import scripts, often using tools such as SPARQL to query relevant stuff from RDF structures.

-• op-politiche-2018 - “A schede scoperte”": an application which, provided an address, gives you the names of the candidates on the voting paper for the 2018 Italian general election, while also telling you their poltical career and economic interests (e.g their roles in companies).
-I worked on the backend, developing the REST API with django-rest-framework.
+• op-politiche-2018 - “A schede scoperte”": an application which, provided an address, would give the user the names of the candidates on the voting paper for the 2018 Italian general election in their electoral college.
+It would also inform the user about the candidate political career and economic interests (e.g their roles in companies).
+I worked on the app backend, developing the REST API with Django REST framework.

-"Full" stack developer
+Full stack developer

 Anansi Team